3. API: AqQueue Class

 state

-An integer representing the state of the message.
-It is one of the following constants: oracledb.AQ_MSG_STATE_READY, oracledb.AQ_MSG_STATE_WAITING, oracledb.AQ_MSG_STATE_PROCESSED, oracledb.AQ_MSG_STATE_EXPIRED.
+The state of the message at the time of the dequeue.
+It is one of the following constants: oracledb.AQ_MSG_STATE_READY, oracledb.AQ_MSG_STATE_WAITING, oracledb.AQ_MSG_STATE_PROCESSED, or oracledb.AQ_MSG_STATE_EXPIRED.

 See Oracle Advanced Queuing Documentation for more information about attributes.